michaeljoseph/a-brief-history-of-the-word/talk/resources.md

 # resources

+- #start talk background image
+- #pft night time on the internet

 - #5 wordle frequency cloud of something novel
 - #6 gaiman's library
 - #7 20-30s of fingers with PHP thrashing